Curious whether AURI can help your business? Here are a few of the questions we frequently receive.

 What kinds of service does AURI provide?

-Is there a charge for AURI services?
+Is there a project fee for AURI services?

 Does AURI provide funding?